testsigmahq/testsigma-docs/src/pages/docs/elements/web-apps/create-manually.md

 ---
 ##**Why Create Elements Manually**

 For dynamic websites such as E-commerce websites, the elements might be dynamic in nature i.e none of their attributes/properties remain constant across sessions.
-In such cases, there are chances for the Elements created using Testsigma Chrome Recorder to fail.
+In such cases, there are chances for the Elements created using Testsigma test Recorder to fail.
 In those specific cases, we might need to create some of the Elements manually.

 <br>